 The other challenge relates to the working hypothesis that people hold about how a transition towards much greater societal sustainability will play out.
 From my experiences, I know some people working in the grassroots food movement believe we need to “tear down” the existing food system and allow a new community of sustainable food enterprises to rise up.
 In this scenario, our food system can become much more diverse and nutritious.
 In the enlightened agriculture vision that’s painted by thinkers such as Colin Tudge, agroecology, food sovereignty and economic democracy are core aims.
 Communities will have proper control over their food supply and Britain will have a million more farmers, many smallholders, selling direct to citizens and cutting out the “middle players”.
 Major retailers will presumably be pushed to the fringes and collapse, their businesses no longer viable.

-This scenario depends on some radical enabling policy from our government and I struggle with its realism, especially in the short term.
+This scenario depends on some radical enabling policy from our government and while I am often an advocate this, I struggle with its realism, especially in the short term.
 The power and grip large companies yield over politics and our food system should not be under-estimated, and in any case, how many citizens are really on board with this vision?

 At the other end of the scale, the more progressive corporates with grand sustainability commitments are struggling to wrap their heads around what the radical transition looks like within their rather inflexible structures.
 I expect they find it difficult to imagine a scene that’s too far removed from their existing business models, where citizens are offered a seemingly unlimited choice of cheap food.